The Vodou Physicist - Cover

 Claire was at first dubious too, but when Peter told his mom about how he could sense that someone was lying, she agreed to be a guinea pig for Greta.
 Peter went off to find Tamara to tell her that his mom had agreed.

-“So far Tamara’s the only one who can unlock the ability in others,” Greta told Claire.
+“So far, Tamara’s the only one who can unlock the ability in others,” Greta told Claire.
 “Now she’s trying to see if that’s an ability that others can unlock.
 Being a human lie detector is useful for a teacher and it works much simpler than the complicated cheating detection one of my colleagues in economics pulled off last term.”

 “Oh?
 What’s that?”
 Claire asked.
 “At the Academy we do have occasional cheating incidents but they’re rare.
 We’ve got a strong code of honor, after all.”

 “This was a clever stunt,” Greta told her.
 “The instructor suspected that some of the students in his class were using their smartphones to cheat because during exams, lots more would take bathroom breaks than during regular classes.
 So he set up an elaborate ruse.
-A few weeks before the final, he had his TA post a carefully worded question to an answer site that most college kids use for looking up questions.
+A few weeks before the final, he had his TA post a carefully worded question to an ‘answer’ site that most college kids use for looking up answers to class questions.
 The question posed a supply-and-demand situation for which there was no valid definitive answer.
 A week later, the instructor visited the site and submitted a fake answer, one that actually failed to answer the question, but its wording and citation of a specific economic principle made it appear like a reasonable answer.

 “That’s genius,” Claire agreed.
 “But what about the honest ones?
 If there was no answer, wouldn’t that have penalized them?”